| | | |

 I’ve been to Athens before, so I’ve already done the usual Athens itinerary like visiting the Acropolis.

-Disclosure: This is a sponsored article in that I was given a free ticket to the cruise in exchange for writing about it.
+And another disclosure: This is a sponsored article in that I was given a free ticket to the cruise in exchange for writing about it.
 All opinions, however, are my own.

 I never thought I’d find myself in the middle of the Saronic Gulf listening to karaoke sung in Chinese!
 Tunelessly.
 With dancing.